LearnTeachCode/intro-javascript-class/week-3/3-2-debugging-challenges.md

 console.log(myObject);
 ```

-*Challenge 2: output should be the value "cholorophyll"*
+*Challenge 2: output should be the value 'cholorophyll'*
 ```
 let myObject = {
   blue: 'ocean',